 I’m writing this just a few days after publishing what’s become the most (un)popular post in the history of my blog.
-Whilst I was aware it could be a little controversial, I’ve been genuinely surprised at how provocative it’s turned out to be, hence writing this follow up.
+Whilst I was aware that it might be perceived as a little controversial, I was genuinely surprised at how provocative it turned out to be, hence writing this follow up.

 Anyway, I decided it would be quicker and easier to write another post than to respond individually.
 So here we go…